apache/incubator-brooklyn/docs/license/index.md

 ## License

-Brooklyn is released to the public as open source under the terms of the [Apache License, v2.0](license.html).
+Apache Brooklyn is released to the public as open source under the terms of the [Apache License, v2.0](license.html).

-## Software Contributor Agreement

-If you or your company wish to make contributions to the Brooklyn project, we will require the appropriate [Software Contributor Agreement]({{site.url}}/license/contributor-agreements).
+Apache Brooklyn is currently undergoing Incubation at the Apache Software Foundation.

 ## Trademark

-brooklyn and the brooklyn logo are trademarks of Cloudsoft Corporation.
+The Brooklyn name and logo are trademarks owned by the Apache Software Foundation.